 Charlotte Brontë’s Jane Eyre tells the story of an outspoken and passionate woman in Victorian England.
-Despite being her plain appearance and low social class, the novel’s heroine falls in love, sticks to her beliefs, and eventually finds her independence.
-But the ‘insane’ first wife of Mr Rochester casts a dark, Gothic shadow over this classic romance.
+Despite her plain appearance and her low social status, the novel’s heroine falls in love, sticks to her beliefs, and eventually finds her independence.
+But the ‘insane’ first wife of her suitor Mr Rochester casts a dark, Gothic shadow over this classic romance.

 The ‘madness’ of Bertha Mason is one of the novel’s most memorable and compelling features.
 The world has learnt a lot about mental health since the Victorian era, but it still a hugely important issue.